Only-OGs/Java-Client/assets/ButtonStyle/quantum-horizon/README.md

 http://creativecommons.org/licenses/by/4.0/
 ```

 Features styles of most of **Scene2D** widgets.
-Futuristic GUI, which can be easily recolored by manipulating the `Color` values in the skin's `.json` file.
+Futuristic GUI, which can be easily recolored by manipulating the `Root.Color` values in the skin's `.json` file.

 ![Quantum Horizon](preview.png)